 Eat like Hanna Glawari!
-Tipping the hat to the Chez Maxime scene in The Merry Widow, two of our multi-talented customer experience assistants have created a 21st-century version of a Belle Èpoque menu from Maxim's, the celebrated Parisian restaurant upon which Chez Mazime is based.
-Sara and Emily Klug, the stellar cooks behind the blog Page to Plate, whipped up this luscious autumnal feast for vegetarian friends.
+Tipping the picture hat to the Chez Maxime scene in The Merry Widow, two of our multi-talented staff members have created a 21st-century version of a Belle Èpoque menu from Maxim's, the celebrated Parisian restaurant upon which Chez Mazime is based.
+Sara and Emily Klug, the stellar cooks behind the blog Page to Plate, whipped up this luscious feast for vegetarian friends.
 It's playful and voluptuous: four courses, accompanied by a signature cocktail and featuring a dessert inspired by the billowing white cloak Hanna wears to Chez Maxime.
 Here are the Klug sisters to let you in on their secrets.

 The Atty first appeared in the 1930s and is very similar to the Merry Widow cocktail – swapping out Bénédictine for the lighter flavour of violet syrup.
 In addition to the list below there are three extra ingredients essential for enjoying a Prohibition-era cocktail: good friends, ice-cold glasses, and – most importantly – the next morning off to recover.
 These are not for the faint of heart.